shishirrd/movie_recommender/README.md

-# expense_reclass_streamlit
+# Movie Recommender
-This is the Streamlit app for reclassifying transactions/items in large dumps.
-Current limit is four fields and categories.
-This reclassification engine is a powerful tool to classify transactions into their actual categories.
-Due to the modular nature of the code and libraries used, this can be applied to pretty much any transaction-level file such as GL dumps, bank statements etc.
+This is the Streamlit app that uses KNN to cluster movies that a user liked and recommends the movies based on movie that was selected.